-An idyllic island nation in the Caribbean, Jamaica is blessed not only with paradisiacal beaches but also lush rainforests, soaring mountains and warm and friendly people who speak with that famously irresistible accent.
+An idyllic island nation in the Caribbean, Jamaica is blessed not only with paradisiacal beaches but also lush rainforests, soaring mountains and warm, friendly people with their famous accent.

-Jamaica’s official language is English, although in day-to-day life expats will more often encounter a very different Creole Patois.
-Expats who make an effort to pick up the Jamaican Patois will find it much easier to integrate into life in Jamaica.
+Jamaica’s official language is English, although in day-to-day life expats will more often encounter a very different creole, referred to as Patois.
+Expats who make an effort to pick up the Jamaican Patois will find it much easier to integrate into Jamaican life.

-Although small, the island’s culture is comparatively well known due to the widespread influence of reggae, dub, ska and related music, and a large diaspora of Jamaicans and descendants worldwide.
-Expats who make the move successfully are the ones who fall in love with the food, the weather and the rich Creole culture.
+Although small, the island’s culture is comparatively well known thanks to the widespread influence of reggae, dub, ska and related genres, and a large diaspora of Jamaicans and descendants worldwide.
+Expats who make the move to Jamaica often fall in love with the food, the weather and the rich Creole culture.

 Population: About 3 million